finalclass/lazy-cache-object/README.md

 const lazyCacheObject = new LazyCacheObject({
     initKey(key) {
         // do some ASYNC work and return a Promise
-        // this function will be called every time there will be request for that key
+        // this function will be called every time there will be request for the key
         // and cache will be empty
         return asyncPromiseReturn()
     },